BTreeMap/PromptPipe/README.md

-# PromptFlow
+# PromptPipe

 ## Description

-PromptFlow is a Go-based messaging service that delivers adaptive-intervention prompts over WhatsApp using the [whatsmeow](https://github.com/tulir/whatsmeow) library.
+PromptPipe is a Go-based messaging service that delivers adaptive-intervention prompts over WhatsApp using the [whatsmeow](https://github.com/tulir/whatsmeow) library.
 It provides a clean API for scheduling messages, sending dynamic content, and tracking delivery/read receipts, all configured via environment variables for easy integration with your intervention logic.

 ## Features